ChrisVeigl/BrainBay/README.md

 * Raymond Nguyen for the vector port additions
 * Franz Strobl for the OCZ NIA support
 * Stephan Gerhard for the QDS parser
-* William Croft (OpenBCI) for various 2014 fixes and enhancements
+* William Croft (OpenBCI) for various 2014 fixes, enhancements and blog posts

 Further Information